DavidStinson/js-arrays/README.md

 ## Module overview

-This module introduces foundational JavaScript array material with these learning objectives:
+### Learning Objectives

+In this module, students will be able to:

-- Describe the what and why of arrays in JavaScript
+  - Clearly define the concept and significance of the "Array" data structure in JavaScript
   - Create an array and access elements inside of it
-- Manipulate the elements of an array
+  - Apply methods to manipulate the elements within an array
+  - Apply methods to traverse and process each element in an array
-- Iterate through the elements of an array
+  - Practice creating, modifying, and iterating through an array of strings
-- Understand and apply various methods to copy some or all of an array
+  - Apply methods to copy some or all of an array

 ## Content outline